Ryzee119/Omnispeak64/README.md

 ## To-Do
 - [ ] OPL Adlib sound engine (Currently the performance is too bad to use).
 (PC Speaker driver is default).
-- [ ] Menu to select which Keen episode to load or likely separate ROMS for each episode.
 - [ ] Still lots of CPU rendering (Blitting, blending, fills).
 Convert this to the RDP/RSP.

 ## Known issues
-- Ive had freezes on the odd occasion, particularly on the intro credits.
+- Currently, this relies on SRAM96K support for game saves.
+Make sure your flashcart(or emulator is setup to use SRAM96kByte (or SRAM768kbit) save types.
 - Enabling ADLIB sound in the menu will cause sound glitches.
 Just keep it on PC Speaker for now.

 ## Download
 You can download a precompiled binary from the [Release section](https://github.com/Ryzee119/Omnispeak64/releases).
 This include the shareware version of the first episode.
-The other 2 episodes are supported, however need files from the original game.
-Ref https://github.com/sulix/omnispeak.
-Copy these to the `filesystem` folder and recompile.
+The other 2 episodes are supported, however need files from the original game:
-A menu to select the epsiode is in the todo list.
+* Copy Keen 5 files `AUDIO.CK5`, `EGAGRAPH.CK5` and `GAMEMAPS.CK6` into `filesystem/CK5` and recompile to play episode 5.
+* Copy Keen 6 V1.5 files `AUDIO.CK6`, `EGAGRAPH.CK6` and `GAMEMAPS.CK6` into `filesystem/CK6` and recompile to play episode 6.

 ## Build
 This was developed using the opensource N64 toolchain [libdragon](https://github.com/DragonMinded/libdragon).
 I developed it using the official docker container.
 The build process is something like this: